Writing the Fantastic 2024!

 Greetings Friends of Writing!

-At the end of 2022, after a long and difficult three years in which so many of our global ailments had surfaced and we could no longer look away, I did a small thing: I offered a five-week class called Writing the Fantastic.
+After the pandemic ended, after a long and difficult three years in which so many of our global ailments had surfaced and we could no longer look away, I did a small thing: I offered a five-week class called Writing the Fantastic.
 It came out of a desire to connect with the magic of transformation in literature, and to make community with others who sought the same.
-In collaboration with an incredible space here in Nassau, Poinciana Paper Press, in both online and in person classes, we touched the fantastic in our own psyches and in fiction, revealing truths we were living, and daring to imagine what we had not seen or lived before.
+In collaboration with an incredible space here in Nassau, Bahamas, Poinciana Paper Press, in both online and in person classes, we touched the fantastic in our own psyches and in fiction, revealing truths we were living, and daring to imagine what we had not seen or lived before.

 Each time a participant read her work, a story or scene, the air crackled with a kind of current – electric, powerful.
 And what I remembered is this: like myth, the writing of fantasy has the potential to connect with a creative force that is archetypal, that is forged in the deepest parts of our human psyches, and that literally vibrates with the power to transform writers and our readers.
 This is what I understand as ‘enchantment’.
 The power to (re)connect to the archetypal forces in us and in the world, and by doing so, tapping into the power to transcend oppressive circumstances, to create new worlds, and to transform the worlds we are living in.

-At our end of class reading, participant Lisa Codella said that writing the fantastic is like “wearing a pair of glasses that give clarity on the inside.
+At our end of class reading, one participant said that writing the fantastic is like “wearing a pair of glasses that give clarity on the inside.
 Looking beyond the things we can see to what is possible.”
-Another participant, Olivia Saunders, said that when we write the fantastic, we see “what we want to see, and what we are afraid to see.
+Another participant said that when we write the fantastic, we see “what we want to see, and what we are afraid to see.
 It is healing,” she said, “realizing the possibility of manifesting a different world.”
 For other participants writing the fantastic was a “safe place” and “restoration”.
-For Ana-Alicia Blair, it is “unsettled stardust” that when seen and touched brings us into the presence of the cosmos inside our own bodies and out there, in the vast universe.
+And for yet another, it is “unsettled stardust” that when seen and touched brings us into the presence of the cosmos inside our own bodies and out there, in the vast universe.

-Teaching this class was a wondrous doorway into the New Year, and has ignited in me a passion to continue making space for the fantastic, particularly as seen through the lenses of Caribbean literature and worlds.
-From an intro class, to writing memoir that blends life story with magical realism, to classes that invite us to write stories that wrestle with climate and social concerns, Writing the Fantastic is growing roots and unfurling new leaves in 2023!
+Teaching this class was a wondrous doorway into possibility, and has ignited in me a passion to continue making space for the fantastic, particularly as seen through the lenses of Caribbean literature and worlds.
+From an intro class, to writing memoir that blends life story with magical realism, to classes that invite us to write stories that wrestle with climate and social concerns, Writing the Fantastic is growing roots and unfurling new leaves in 2024!
+Particularly exciting is our new partnership with Sacred Islands Sanctuary, a Center for Healing, Transformation, and the Re-Enchantment of Everyday Life!

 Here, dreaming,